-Electrolysis is a decomposition of liquid compound by passing electric current through liquid called electrolyte(salt water, copper sulphate, sulphuric acid).
-Electrolysis is used very widely in industry like electroplating of metals, refining of copper and extraction of aluminum from ore.
-To make electrolysis happen there are two conductors used cathode(-) and anode(-).
+Electrolysis decomposes the liquid compound by passing an electric current through a liquid called an electrolyte(saltwater, copper sulfate, sulphuric acid).
+Electrolysis is used very widely in the industry, like electroplating metals, refining copper, and extraction of aluminum from ore.
+To make electrolysis happen, two conductors used cathode(-) and anode(-).

-Electrolysis is one of simplest ways to produce hydrogen, but this process require too much electrical power that makes this process inefficient (about 40%) to be used in industry.
-Alternative would be to use regenerative electrical plants(solar, wind, geothermal) to accumulate energy by producing hydrogen.
+Electrolysis is one of the simplest ways to produce hydrogen, but this process requires too much electrical power that makes this process inefficient (about 40%) to be used in the industry.
+The alternative would be to use regenerative electrical plants(solar, wind, geothermal) to accumulate hydrogen.

-Is a same electrolysis, jus there is used special electrolyte like copper sulphate.
-So this enable for instance tin-plating of steel and depending on electrodes and anodes there can be various plating alternatives like silver-plating, chromium-plating.
-Material to be plated should be connected as cathode while anode usually loses material.
+It is the same electrolysis, jus there is used special electrolyte like copper sulfate.
+For instance, this enables tin-plating of steel, and depending on electrodes and anodes; there can be various plating alternatives like silver-plating and chromium-plating.
+Material to be plated should be connected as a cathode, while anode usually loses material.

-According to this principal all batteries are generating electric power.
-Chemical cells converts chemical energy in to electrical.
-If there are two different conductors(eg. Copper and zinc) placed in electrolyte, electric current starts flowing between electrodes.
+According to this principle, all batteries are generating electric power.
+Chemical cells convert chemical energy into electrical.
+If two different conductors(e.g., Copper and zinc) are placed in an electrolyte, an electric current starts flowing between electrodes.

-Each different pair of electrodes generate different potential.
+Each different pair of electrodes generate a different potential.
 As long as there is an external circuit, electrons can flow through it from one electrode to another.
 Because zinc tends to lose electrons more readily than copper, zinc atoms in the zinc electrode lose electrons to produce zinc ions.
+Well, if you want to learn the electrolysis basics, the main difference between atoms and molecules, and further types of atoms, then visit https://askanydifference.com/difference-between-atom-and-molecule/.
 The net result is that zinc metal reacts with copper ions to produce zinc ions and copper metal.

-These are cells that generate about 1.5V of EMS, but if falls in continuous use due to polarisation of electrode.
-These cells are better to us for intermittent purposes like torches, bells, indicators etc. These cells are cheap and has a shelf life about 2 years.
+These cells generate about 1.5V of EMS, but if falls in continuous use due to polarisation of the electrode.
+These cells are better for us for intermittent purposes like torches, bells, indicators, etc. These cells are cheap and have a shelf life of about 2 years.